Aquaveo/TethysDashDocs/docs/source/plugins.rst

     - **visualization_group**: This a property specific for the dashboard app.
 List visualizations in the dashboard application will be grouped based on this property.
     - **visualization_label**: This a property specific for the dashboard app.
 Describes the formal name of the visualization that will be displayed in the visualization list in the dashboard app.
     - **visualization_type**: This a property specific for the dashboard app.
 Describes the type of visualization this is created.
 Can be "plotly", "table","image", "card", "map", or "custom".
 See the `Plugin Visualization Types <Plugin Visualization Types_>`_ section and the "Visualization Type Argument" for more information.
+    - **visualization_description**: This a property specific for the dashboard app.
+Provides a description of the visualization.
+    - **visualization_tags**: This a property specific for the dashboard app.
+An array of tags used for visualization search and discovery.
 Methods:
     - **init**: This is a typical python class **init** method.
 Set any class specific properties here for the visualization, such as the "continent" property in the example above.
     - **read**: This is the main function that developers will want to focus on.
 The dashboard app will call this method and use the results as the visualization data.